BEP-store/project-plan/research questions/README.md

 - How to built a clear and representative reputation-system?
 - How to create an easy development platform for the feedbackfruitsplatform? (requirements testing)

+Process
 - What limitations does the existing software impose on our system?
 - What existing software is there available already?

-These questions can essentially be split into two different categories: front-end and back-end.
+These questions can essentially be split into two different categories: requirement handling and community interaction.